Infant Brain Damage Treatment

-One of the newest and most innovative treatments for infant brain damage is called hypothermia or hypothermic treatment and involves cooling the baby’s brain to prevent or reverse damage.
+One of the newest and most innovative treatments for infant brain damage is called hypothermic treatment and involves cooling the baby’s brain to prevent or reverse damage.
 A study conducted in 2009 found that most babies at risk for brain damage benefited from this treatment.
 It is thought that by cooling the brain, harmful substances are prevented from forming.
-These substances may be responsible for killing cells I the brain.
+These substances may be responsible for killing cells in the brain.

 Hypothermia treatment uses cooling to lower a baby’s body temperature from the normal 98.6 degrees to 92.3 degrees.
 This lower temperature is maintained for about 72 hours.
 The treatment can be used in any newborn suspected of having suffered brain damage during birth.
 Babies who have undergone the treatment were found to have fewer complications of brain damage when examined at 18 months.
 It remains to be seen if the positive effects of the treatment will last longer than that.